The Travel Guide to the Peninsula de Nicoya, Costa Rica, with detailed Maps, Hotels and Tourist Information

 Santa Teresa is a booming travel destination in Costa Rica which attracts especially surfers and the younger crowds to its scenic beaches and great surf.

 For most people surfing is the main pursuit and many visitors receive their first surf lessons in Santa Teresa.
 Apart from challenging waves for the experts there are also the easy-going breaks of Playa Carmen for novice surfers.
-Many hotels offer surf instructions and surf camps in Santa Teresa for all ages and levels of experience.
+Many hotels offer surf instructions and surf camps in Santa Teresa.
 See: » Surf in Santa Teresa and Mal Pais

 There is however still more to do than surfing.
 Playa Santa Teresa and Playa Carmen rank among the most beautiful beaches of Costa Rica and you can make long hikes along the picturesque coastline, bathe in tide pools or find a nice place under a palm tree for loafing and reading your book.
 See » The Beaches of Santa Teresa